cavoq/PCL/tests/policies/RFC5280-COVERAGE.md

 ##### 4.1.2.7 Subject Public Key Info
 - [x] RSA key size MUST be at least 2048 bits - `rsa-key-size-minimum`
 - [x] RSA exponent MUST be odd - `rsa-exponent-valid`
-- [ ] RSA exponent SHOULD be 65537 or greater
+- [x] RSA exponent SHOULD be 65537 or greater - `rsa-exponent-recommended`
 - [x] ECDSA curve MUST be P-256, P-384, or P-521 - `ecdsa-curve-allowed`
 - [x] Ed25519 MUST NOT have parameters - `ed25519-no-params`